joshinitalics/things/README.md

+## laps

+a simple stopwatch. designed specifically to record several rubik's cube solves in one session. you can add names to the laps, to itemize which cubes are being solved. these can be ordered, or randomized. it connects to a firestore database, so a user can enter a unique name to load account-specific history.

 ## words of the day generator

+### version two

+working. looks at a hosted lexicon which has words intrinsically tied to the date which it will pull each day.

+### verson one

 not working. initially tried getting it to read from external websited but can't get it working. oops.